Adi-Vat/Excursions/MemristorSim/README.md

 ## Overview
 A memristor is a component that remembers the past charge through it.
 It was proposed as the fourth fundamental circuit component by Leon Chua in 1971 [[1]](#1)
 Concrete physical manifestations of this device were proposed by Strukov et al. in 2008 [[2]](#2)
-Memristors allow for the storage of a theoretically infinite number of states, [0, 1], limited by the SNR of the components.
+Memristors allow for the storage of a theoretically infinite number of states, [0, 1], limited by the SNR of the read out signal.
-Creating real memristors at any scale or for independant research is untennable.
+Creating real memristors at any scale or for independant research is untenable.
 Therefore instead of simulating voltage controlled memristors, a light controlled photochromic approximation is being modelled instead.
 The set of results obtained in this project aim to reinforce the characteristics of a photochromic memristor.

 ## Implementation